EagleAglow/vba-websocket/README.md

 The files for "Main.bas" and "WinHttpCommon.bas" can be imported into VBA to make a client that works with an echo server.

-Unfortunately, https://websocket.org/ is no longer working, try ws://echo.websocket.events
+Unfortunately, https://websocket.org/ is no longer working, now using ws://ws.vi-server.org from: github.com/vi/wsmirror